Tommybroomhall/Agent-Server/README.md

 The project includes several npm scripts to help with development:

+- `npm run dev` - Start both the server and dashboard concurrently (development mode only)
-- `npm run dev` - Start the development server with hot reloading
+- `npm run dev:server` - Start only the server with hot reloading
 - `npm run build` - Build the TypeScript code
 - `npm run start` - Start the production server
 - `npm run create-dirs` - Create the necessary directories